 This is a remote controlled dog training collar giving you extra precision in how it’s used.
-The range is impressive at 800m.
+The range is impressive at 800 metres.
 The remote control has a night light tracker and lost transmitting beeper too in case your dog goes missing or out of sight at any time while wearing it.
 This feature is what's make this option better than Canny Collar as it provides an efficient remote control to train your dog.

 The collar is fully waterproof which is great for camping trips and active environments.

 The battery charges within 2 hours and the collar supports both tone only and vibration only modes.